alexsjcho/apple-2024-sales-dataset/README.md

 ## Conclusion

-There might not be a strong linear relationship between iPhone sales and other products.
+There might not be a strong linear correlation between each of the features in dataset (strong correlation defined as greater or equal to 0.7).
+But just from gleaning the data, we can see that Services Revenue has a strong correlation with iPhone and Wearable unit sales since these 2 products make up the bulk of the Services Revenue.

 ## Future Work and Improvements